DevChance/cse15l-lab-reports/Week3Lab2.md

   }
 ```

 As you can see above, in order to fix the code we have to check for a null in the specified index.
-If there is a null the index is increased by one to move onto the next index position.
-This allows the list to continue copying the contents of the list into the new list even if a null is found in either list.
+If there is a null, the index is increased by one to move onto the next index position.
+This allows the list to continue copying the contents of the list onto the new list even if a null is found in either list.

 **Running JUnit again after bug fix:**

 Nice!
-Now its passing ALL JUnit Tests!
+Now its passing **ALL** JUnit Tests!

 ![image](https://user-images.githubusercontent.com/122570751/216842297-21e53ad2-1212-485c-a856-dce0f9689aa6.png)